darklordgrep/Mapbits/Documentation/Lodestar_Tutorial.md

 MapLibre's documentation for source options is here: <https://maplibre.org/maplibre-style-spec/sources/#geojson>.
 Do not try to use the `type` or `data` options, since those will be overridden by Lodestar.

+The JavaScript code here may evaluate to the options object itself, or to a (possibly async) function that returns the options object.

+### JavaScript Data Source

+Usually, geographic data is queried on the server and sent to the client.
+In some cases, though, even more flexibility is required.
+In this case, you can set your data source type to "JavaScript" and provide raw GeoJSON using client-side code.
+This is useful if:

+- You need to use PL/SQL to generate the GeoJSON
+- The data requires further processing that's easier to do in JavaScript than in a SQL query
+- You are storing data in localStorage or IndexedDB for offline use
+- You have a static GeoJSON blob to display

+By setting the data source type to "JavaScript", you are responsible for providing the `data` option from the "MapLibre Source Options" code.
+The data should be a GeoJSON FeatureCollection.
+Remember, this code can be an async function.
+If that is the case, it will be re-run whenever the item is refreshed.

 ### Handling Click Events